Factors to Consider When Buying Structural Steel Products

 American Society for Testing and Materials, or ASTM, sets industry-wide standards for materials, including structural steel.
 These standards address chemical composition, mechanical properties, and manufacturing processes.

-Adhering to ASTM standards ensures that the steel meets the requirements for quality and safety.
+Complying with ASTM standards ensures that the steel meets the requirements for quality and safety.
 Compliance is often a prerequisite for projects, especially in regulated industries like construction and aerospace.

 ISO Certification